sakana28/MA_notebook/about signal recorder.md

 The board definition file from the manufacturer automatically configures the Zynq PS IP with appropriate parameters and establishes connections between Multipurpose I/O (MIO) pins and board peripherals.
 Notably, the PL to PS interrupt required in this project must be manually enabled by the user.

-#### BSP

-The BSP is customized for the base system and OS combination, and contains hardware parameters, device drivers, and low-level OS functions. (zynq book)

-PS端的
-fatfs在软件章节

-Vitisprintf